Automotive Exterior Parts Coating Automation

 Project Track Record

-TD has delivered 17+ major painting lines for automotive plastic exterior components — bumpers, mirrors, trim, and ventilation grilles — using ABB and FANUC robot platforms with integrated flame treatment and quick color change.
+TD has delivered 17+ major painting lines for automotive exterior parts including bumpers, mirrors, trim, spoilers, and ventilation grilles, using ABB and FANUC robot platforms with integrated surface preparation and quick color change.

 FAW-Toyota (multiple plants)